spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/vault-oidc.md

 ## Configuring the Terraform Provider

-Once the Vault setup is complete, you need to configure the [Terraform Vault provider](https://registry.terraform.io/providers/hashicorp/vault/latest) to use the Spacelift OIDC JWT token to assume a particular role.
-To do this, you will provide the [`auth_login_jwt` configuration block](https://registry.terraform.io/providers/hashicorp/vault/latest/docs#jwt) to the provider, and set the `role` parameter to the name of the role you created in the previous section:
+Once the Vault setup is complete, you need to configure the [Terraform Vault provider](https://registry.terraform.io/providers/hashicorp/vault/latest){: rel="nofollow"} to use the Spacelift OIDC JWT token to assume a particular role.
+To do this, you will provide the [`auth_login_jwt` configuration block](https://registry.terraform.io/providers/hashicorp/vault/latest/docs#jwt){: rel="nofollow"} to the provider, and set the `role` parameter to the name of the role you created in the previous section:

 ```hcl
 provider "vault" {